petercunha/Knock/README.md

 # knock
-scan the entire internet for ssh ports. then hack em. yaw yeet.
+Scan the entire internet for SSH and Telnet ports.
+Then automatically hack them. *YEET*.

 :warning: **THIS IS A WORK IN PROGRESS**